 You can hide likes on individual Instagram posts by tapping the three dots in the upper right hand corner, then click “Hide Like Count.”
 Where you used to see a number for the like count, you’ll now see “Liked by [one account] and others.”
 You can tap that to see the full like count and which users liked it.
 Other people who see the photo will still see the total number of people who liked it on first glance.

 Why Would I Want To Hide Likes On Instagram, Anyway?

 Not everyone was jazzed when Instagram hid likes accidentally as part of a testing bug in March 2021, Input reported.
 Many influencers rely on easy access to like counts on Instagram — both for themselves and for others — in order to figure out what’s trending, TechCrunch reported.
 Plus, just as it sucks when a photo doesn’t instantly pop your notifications off, it’s nice to see when a pic you deemed feed-worthy gets the attention you were hoping for.

-Depending on how this current test goes, you might have the option to hide your Instagram likes soon — and then you can decide how much FOMO you’re willing to take on for yourself.
+Now that Instagram is putting the control in your hands, you can decide how much FOMO you’re willing to take on for yourself.